 You want to start canicross with your dog?
-You have 1000 questions about canicross equipment, canicross races, how to start canicross, or when to start ?
-Here is how to start canicross with your dog !
-I have been practicing canicross and canine pulling sports for more than 15 years and I am 2021 French FFPTC canicross champion.
-I will bring you answers to your questions to start canicross.
+You have many questions about canicross equipment, canicross races, how to start canicross, or when to start?
+Here is how to start canicross with your dog!
+I have been practicing canicross and canine pulling sports for more than 15 years.
+With my dogs, we are French and World canicross champions.
+I will bring you answers to your questions to start canicross with your own dog!

 What is canicross?

-There are certain parameters to consider when practicing canicross, for the safety of yourself, your dog and the others.
+There are certain parameters to consider when practicing canicross, for your own safety, the safety of your dog and the people and dogs around.
 The equipment must be adapted, the dog must be physically fit, and the weather and terrain must be appropriate.
 It is out of the question to have your dog run in too high temperatures.
 Indeed, dogs cool down only through their tongue and paw pads, which reduces their abilities to lower their body temperature.
 It is therefore necessary to be particularly vigilant about heat stroke, which can happen quickly, especially during intense and prolonged exercise.
 It is best to avoid running a dog in temperatures above 15°C, knowing that each dog has a different sensitivity to heat.
-The hygrometry rate is also to be taken into account : a high hygrometry increases the risk.
+The hygrometry rate is also to be taken into account: a high hygrometry increases the risk.

 If you have already tried, and your dog does not pull, find how to teach pulling to your dog for canicross, here.

-How many miles should I run with my dog ?
-That depends on many factors !
+How many miles should I run with my dog?
+That depends on many factors!
 Canicross events generally take place on races of 3 to 10 km.
-Beyond that, the discipline is called canitrail.
+Beyond that distance, the discipline is called canitrail.
 Dogs are capable of running long distances.
-On snow, skijoering or sledding on mid-distance or long-distance races, dogs swallow several tens of kilometers per day, on several consecutive days !
+On snow, skijoering or sledding on mid-distance or long-distance races, dogs swallow several tens of kilometers per day, on several consecutive days!
 Of course, the dog must be prepared properly.
-If you are new to the discipline, keep it short at first !
+If you are new to the discipline, keep it short at first!
 You and your dog must acquire the necessary physical condition, and this is done gradually.
-Progressiveness is key in all learning with your dog, but also in the sport !
+Progressiveness is key in all learning with your dog, but also in sport!

 If you are going for a long run, don’t forget to bring water for you and your dog.
 Offer your dog water if necessary on the course.
 Don’t let your dog drink too much at once, as running on a full stomach is risky for your dog.